-Content Assessing Resources 4 (EXCEEDS) I included four or more accurate warning signs of depression.
-I included two or more accurate causes of depression.
+Content Assessing Resources 4 (EXCEEDS) l included four or more accurate warning signs of depression. l included two or more accurate causes of depression.
 I listed at least two local or regional resources/products/people or places that can help someone.
-I clearly explained giving at least two reasons for validity and two reasons for reliability why my two sources are valid and reliable.
-3 (MEETS) I included at least four common warning signs of depression.
-I included at least two common causes of depression.
-I listed two or more resources/ products/people or places that can help someone.
+I clearly explained giving at least two reasons for validity and two reasons for reliability why my two sources are valid and reliable. З (MEETS) l included at least four common warning signs of depression. l included at least two common causes of depression. l listed two or more resources/ products/people or places that can help someone.
 I explained at least two reasons for validity and two reasons for reliability why my two sources are valid and reliable.
-(CLOSE TO MEETING) I included two or three common warning signs of depression.
+2 (CLOSE TO MEETING) I included two or three common warning signs of depression.
 Or some of my warning signs were not all accurate.
 I included only one common cause of depression.
 Or my causes were not all accurate.
 I listed one resources/products/people or places that can help someone.
 I explained why my two sources are valid and reliable, but the explanations might not have been thorough or accurate.
-1 I included only one or no warning sign of depression.
-Or all of my warning signs were not accurate.
-I included only one, or no common I listed one or no resources/products/ people or places that can help someone.
+1 (NOT YET MEETING) l included only one or no warning sign of depression.
+Or all of my warning signs were not accurate. l included only one, or no common cause of depression.
+Or all of my causes were not accurate.
+I listed one or no resources/products/ people or places that can help someone.
 Or my resources weren't accessible for the audience in my project.
+I did not explain why my sources are valid and reliable.